 Blend the beans, garlic, sea salt, and stock until smooth in a food processor or blender.

 Heat the oil in a pan over medium-high heat.
 Cook the leeks until they begin to brown, about 10 minutes.

 Add the kale and continue to cook until it wilts, about 5 more minutes.
 Remove from the heat and then mix in the lemon juice.

 Assemble the Socca Stacks

 Spoon ¼ cup of the marinara on a plate or in a shallow bowl.
 Place one of the socca slices onto of the marinara, and spoon on a few tablespoons of the white bean puree.
 Top with some of the kale.

 Place another socca slice onto top of the greens and then layer on more white bean puree and greens.
-Place another socca slice on top, and top with a tablespoon of marinara, a dollop of white bean puree, and a little parsley.
+Place another socca slice on top, and garnish with parsley, if using.

 Repeat with the remaining ingredients to make 4 stacks in total.